Alexandra Levy: All right, we’re here on December 28, 2012 with Lawrence Litz. First please say your name and spell it.

 Litz: This is brass.
 The crucible is cerium monosulfide.

-Levy: So as you had to—as more Plutonium was needed, did you have to find new methods?
+Levy: As more Plutonium was needed, did you have to find new methods?

 Litz: Well yes, because plutonium as a solid exists in six different crystalline phases between room temperature and its melting point of about 800 degrees centigrade.
 And of course if you have something that’s changing crystal phase, it changes shape.
 And the problem—you can’t make a bomb out of something which is changing temperature—which is changing shape as it got hotter.
 So we learned that we could alloy it with a small amount of gadolinium and then that would stabilize a single phase and then we could cast it in different forms.